 Raleigh Educational Association of Christian Homeschoolers

-After earning a B.Sc. in Education, she invested several years in the public schools, which has left her with a deep respect for her fellow educators.
+After earning a B.Sc. in Education, Lisa invested several years in the public schools, which has left her with a deep respect for her fellow educators.

-Lisa has homeschooled for seven years, serving on Steering for the past six.
+Lisa has homeschooled for eight years, serving on REACH's Steering committee for the past six.
 She serves through submitting grant applications, maintaining REACH's website, along with various other duties.

 Advocating for educational choice is a natural fit for Lisa, as it allows her to share her perspective from her time in both sectors.

-Jaime Ward, wife of Nick and mother to five, has served on REACH Steering Committee for almost as long as she has been homeschooling.
+Jaime Ward, wife of Nick and mother to five, has served on REACH Steering Committee for the past seven years.

 A resident of Summers County, Jaime serves as the REACH High Committee Liaison supporting the effort to provide scheduled activities for those 12 and up, and also serves as Membership Director.

-Jaime has homeschooled ten years, graduating her eldest in 2019, and is committed to supporting REACH as it aims to meet the growing needs of southern WV homeschoolers.
+Jaime has homeschooled eleven years, graduating her eldest in 2019, and is committed to supporting REACH as it aims to meet the growing needs of southern WV homeschoolers.

-Laura Meadows, R.E.A.C.H.’s Media Director, is a wife to Chad, mother to three, and resident of Fayette County.
+Laura Meadows is a wife to Chad, mother to three, and resident of Fayette County.

-Jamie Buckland is a resident of Mercer County, WV where she lives on a small hobby farm with her husband and 4 children.
+Jamie Buckland is a resident of Mercer County, where she lives on a small hobby farm with her husband and four children.